PaalferData/Weight-Aircraft-Forecasting/README.md

 ### Data description

 This dataset contains 29731 rows and 14 columns.
-Each variable represents one information that the company can extract when one user decides to carry out a flight or when you decide to buy a ticket.
+Each variable represents one information that the company can extract when one user decides to carry out a flight or when decides to buy a ticket.
 The variables measured are the following:

 - **DepartureDate:** Date of the flight